ashtam55/fitso-sow/README.md

 Such system would include a means to capture, cataloge and analyse data, along with tools to enforce 'buisness logic'.

 Akriya Technologies will work with Fitso to:
-*** Desing the Smart Fitso Facility Architecture
+    * Desing the Smart Fitso Facility Architecture
-*** Identify options to integrate various systems - both Fitso Internal and External
+    * Identify options to integrate various systems - both Fitso Internal and External
-*** Develop and Engineer said system
+    * Develop and Engineer said system
-*** Deploy said system to a Fitso Facility
+    * Deploy said system to a Fitso Facility
-*** Provide documentation of the new system
+    * Provide documentation of the new system
-*** Knowledge Transfer/Integrate with Fitso Tech team
+    * Knowledge Transfer/Integrate with Fitso Tech team

 Akriya Technologies proposes to design, develop and provide installation of v1.0 of the proposed system to 1 Fitso Facility.
 This activity will require 8 weeks.
-The estimated cost for this activity would be 5 lakhs INR. // TODO kaaro: Calculate and not estimate
+The estimated cost for this activity would be 2 lakhs INR plus per device cost which averages around 4000 INR.

 The value Proposition of using Akriya Technologies for this project are:
-*** Proven engineering techniques for making Intergrated systems.
+    * Proven engineering techniques for making Intergrated systems.
-*** Leveraging our experience in working with IoT toolkit (ESP) to bootstap your effort.
+    * Leveraging our experience in working with IoT toolkit (ESP) to bootstap your effort.
-*** Using our subject matter experts to complete project quickly.
+    * Using our subject matter experts to complete project quickly.
 Rapid project completion minimizes disruptions and allows organizqations to realize cost saving quickly.

 ## Delivery Scope

-** Project Defination
+* Project Defination
     - A review of the current Fitso Administration System of 1 Fitso Facility.
     - A project kickoff meeting to discuss and document complete scope of Digital Transformation of Fitso Facility and the goals and requirements of this project.

 ## Devices